-(1-2) The Company has 1,000 shares authorized and 1,000 shares issued and outstanding of \$1 par value common stock.
+(1-2) The Company has 1,000 shares authorized and 1000 shares issued and outstanding of \$1 par value common stock.
 The Company has no preferred stock outstanding.
 All issued and outstanding shares of common stock are held by the Company's parent, TRH.

-- (3) Under the laws of the State of Ohio, all dividends and other distributions to shareholders must be reported to the Superintendent of the ODI (the "Superintendent").
+(3) Under the laws of the State of Ohio, all dividends and other distributions to shareholders must be reported to the Superintendent of the ODI (the "Superintendent").
 Extraordinary dividends or other extraordinary distributions must be approved by the Superintendent in advance.
-An extraordinary dividend or distribution includes any dividend distribution of cash or other property, whose fair market value, together with that of other dividends or distributions made within the preceding twelve months, and a statement of the effect of the proposed dividend on the surplus and the reasonableness of surplus in relation to the outstanding liabilities and financial needs. - (4) The Company paid ordinary cash dividends to TRH of \$25,000,000 and \$22,900,000 on June 8, 2018 and September 14, 2017, which required no approval and was recorded as a reduction to unassigned surplus in the statutory basis statements of admitted assets, liabilities, and capital and surplus. - (5) The amount of ordinary dividends that may be paid out during any given period is subject to certain restrictions as specified by state statute. - (6) There are no restrictions placed on the Company's unassigned surplus. - (7) The Company is not a mutual reciprocal or a similarly organized entity and does not have advances to surplus not repaid. - (8) The Company does not hold any stock, including stock of affiliated companies for special purposes, such as conversion of preferred stock, employee stock options, or stock purchase warrants. - (9) For the year ended December 31, 2017, the amount of the estimated Section 9010 ACA subsequent fee year assessment apportioned out of unassigned surplus was \$38,183,585.
-As discussed in Note 1, in 2018 no amount was required to be apportioned out of unassigned surplus for the Section 9010 ACA subsequent fee year assessment. - (10) The portion of unassigned surplus, excluding the apportionment of estimated Section 9010 ACA subsequent fee year assessment, net income, and dividends, represented (or reduced) by each item below is as follows:
+An extraordinary dividend or distribution includes any dividend distribution of cash or other property, whose fair market value, together with that of other dividends or distributions made within the preceding twelve months, and a statement of the effect of the proposed dividend on the surplus and the reasonableness of surplus in relation to the outstanding liabilities and financial needs.

+(4) The Company paid an ordinary cash dividends to TRH of \$50,000,000 and \$25,000,000 on June 10, 2019 and June 8, 2018, respectively, which required no approval and was recorded as a reduction to unassigned surplus in the statutory basis statements of admitted assets, liabilities, and capital and surplus.

+(5) The amount of ordinary dividends that may be paid out during any given period is subject to certain restrictions as specified by state statute.

+(6) There are no restrictions placed on the Company's unassigned surplus.

+(7) The Company is not a mutual reciprocal or a similarly organized entity and does not have advances to surplus not repaid.

+(8) The Company does not hold any stock, including stock of affiliated companies for special purposes, such as conversion of preferred stock, employee stock options, or stock purchase warrants.

+(9) For the year ended December 31, 2019, the amount of the estimated Section 9010 ACA subsequent fee year assessment apportioned out of unassigned surplus was \$46,141,718.
+As discussed in Note 1, in 2018 no amount was required to be apportioned out of unassigned surplus for the Section 9010 ACA subsequent fee year assessment.

+(10) The portion of unassigned surplus, excluding the apportionment of estimated Section 9010 ACA subsequent fee year assessment, net income, and dividends, represented (or reduced) by each item below is as follows:

-2018 2017 Change Unrealized capital (losses) gains on investments less capital gains tax \$ (1,071) \$ - \$ (1,071) Net deferred income taxes 4,216,455 1,626,755 2,589,700 Nonadmitted assets (18,955,586) (6,297,549) (12,658,037) Total \$ (14,740,202) \$ (4,670,794) \$ (10,069,408)
+2019 2018 Change Unrealized capital gains (losses) on investments \$ 44 \$ (1,356) \$ 1,400 Net deferred income taxes 4,269,896 4,216,740 53,156 Nonadmitted assets (18,634,666) (18,955,586) 320,920 Total \$ (14,364,726) \$ (14,740,202) \$ 375,476

-- (11-13) The Company does not have any outstanding surplus notes and has never been a party to a quasi-reorganization.
+(11-13) The Company does not have any outstanding surplus notes and has never been a party to a quasi-reorganization.